 A little steel polish can go a long way in maintaining the look of your ethanol fireplace.
 Give the stainless steel some shine once a month.

 4. Burner – Since the burner gets exposed to heat a lot it can discolor the stainless steel on the inside.
-To prevent the discoloring make sure that any spilled gets cleaned ASAP.
+To prevent discoloring make sure all residue gets cleaned ASAP.

 Soak a cloth with warm water and clean the inside once in a while.

-5. Here is a nifty little trick to keep the stainless steel looking like new.
-You will need a traditional dishwashing sponge some dishwashing liquid and a little warm water.
+5. Here is a nifty little trick to keep the stainless steel looking new.
+You will need a traditional dishwashing sponge some dishwashing liquid and a little warm water (no harsh chemicals).
 If you do clean using this method then be gentle and clean along the grains (If you clean in the opposite direction it will look scratched.

 And that’s how you clean your minimalist fireplace.

 A clean fireplace not only makes your home cleaner but also makes it healthier.
-And I can not stress enough on the importance of getting it annually checked by professionals (Don’t let your warm cuddly fireplace become a hazard).
-So with that get ready for holidays by getting your fireplace game on point.
+And I can not stress enough the importance of getting it annually checked by professionals (don’t let it become a hazard).
+So with that, get ready for the holidays by getting your fireplace game on point.